Running a client

 TDX-attested agent — you don’t operate those.
 This page is about the

-yourself for a bundled wallet, a cover-traffic filler, or a
+run yourself for a bundled wallet, a cover-traffic filler, or a

 smoke-test participant).